 PClick the button below to submit an email to us and, if needed, someone will contact you within 72 hours.
 We look forward to speaking to you about La Capitale's programs in our community.

 The Links, Incorporated, founded in 1946, is one of the oldest and largest volunteer service organizations of women who are committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.
 The members of The Links, Incorporated are influential decision makers and opinion leaders and distinguished women who are individual achievers and have made a difference in their communities and the world.

 Thirteen women shared that vision and established the organization’s sixth club in eastern North Carolina on April 18, 1948.
 The Wilson-Rocky Mount-Tarboro Club was the first in what is now known as the Southern Area.
 Like their predecessors, the women focused their efforts on programs related to education and improving the lives of African Americans in their community.

-La Capitale Chapter of The Links, Incorporated presents its signature fundraiser Wigs, Martinis, & Bow Ties on Friday, April 27, 2018 at the Renaissance Hotel, from 7-10pm.
-The tickets are $75.00 per person.
+La Capitale Chapter of The Links, Incorporated will host its annual signature fundraiser Wigs, Martinis, & Bow Ties. on Saturday, September 14, 2019 at the Renaissance Hotel, from 7-10pm.
+The tickets are $100.00 per person.
 Proceeds benefit The Links Foundation, Incorporated and the charitable and educational programs of La Capitale (LA) Chapter.
-Guests are asked to bring a wig to the affair to be donated to the Greater Baton Rouge Cancer Services Wig Boutique and enjoy cocktails, hors d'oeuvres, live music, and more!
+Guests are asked to bring a wig to the affair to be donated to the Wig Boutique at Greater Baton Rouge Cancer Services.